moneypot/controller-template/README.md

 See [moneypot/experience-react-template](https://github.com/moneypot/experience-react-template) for an experience template.

+Note: This repo includes a full example of how you might implement a custom game by demonstrating a trivial coin flip game.
+However, if you really did want to implement a coin flip game, since it has finite outcomes you would want to use hub's generic bet system: https://docs.moneypot.com/docs/controller-dev/outcome-bet/

 ## Usage

 - Rename `.env.template` to `.env` and customize it. (esp change the database urls)